Wesley is a faith-based organization providing retirement communities and a network of services for older adults.

 Wesley is a mission driven not-for-profit organization affiliated with the Pacific Northwest Conference of the United Methodist Church.

 Wesley (originally Wesley Gardens) was established in 1944 from the dreams of Dr. Stanley Logan and the community of Methodists around him who found need for an alternate, communal way of living for older adults.
 His belief in building this community around a common faith of care and dignified support guides us still in all we do.

 Well known for its Des Moines community, Wesley has been home to generations of Northwest families.
-Today, Wesley has communities in Des Moines and Auburn and provides home health services for residents across King and Pierce counties.
+Today, Wesley has communities in Des Moines, Auburn and Puyallup and provides home health services for residents across King and Pierce counties.

 Wesley’s vision is to build a network of services providing a continuum of care for older adults.
 This network offers a comprehensive array of services so that residents, clients and their families receive the care they need without having to leave their community.